-I discovered this life-changing gardening tip from someone in one of my online gardening groups last year.
+I discovered this life-changing gardening tip from someone in one of my online gardening groups during quarantine back in 2020 and never looked back.
 It’s been amazing to say the least!

 Seed starting will never be the same!
-Armed with tons of paper towels, plastic baggies, and grow lights for once they sprout, I am SO READY for an amazing gardening season!
+Armed with paper towels, plastic baggies, and grow lights for once they sprout, I am always SO READY for an amazing gardening season.
 And now you are, too!

 What Is Paper Towel Germination?

 Paper towel germination is an easy way to speed up seed sprouting!
 It’s so easy that I can’t believe I haven’t been doing it all along.

 Simply keep seeds consistently moist by wrapping them in damp paper towels and sealing them up in plastic baggies for the greenhouse effect.

 I can’t resist checking my plastic bag greenhouses the next morning and throughout the day.
 Some seeds like peas will often germinate overnight!